emma2d/Prog_for_DA/README.md

 # Prog_for_DA

+## Project 1 - Simulated Data Set Analysis

+This project is set to establish the learning objectives have been met for Programming for Data Analysis module.
+The requires for the project are detailed in the problem stsement below.

 ### Problem statement

 For this project you must create a data set by simulating a real-world phenomenon of